-This Commons Library briefing paper looks at the rules on reassessment of existing Employment and Support Allowance and Personal Independence Payment claimants.
-Starting from 29 September 2017, some ESA claimants with the most severe conditions will not have to face reassessment.
-The Government has announced that a similar exemption from reassessment will be introduced for PIP claimants with severe or progressive conditions.Jump to full report >>
+This Commons Library briefing paper looks at the rules on reassessing Employment and Support Allowance, Universal Credit and Personal Independence Payment claimants.
+Starting from 29 September 2017, some ESA and UC claimants with the most severe conditions will not have to face reassessment.
+PIP claimants receiving the highest level of support and whose needs are unlikely to improve may only have a "light touch" review every ten years.
+The Government also intends to exempt from reassessment PIP claimants over State Pension age, unless they report a change in their needs, from late spring 2019.Jump to full report >>

 Commons Briefing papers CBP-7820